 5. Asheville, NC

-Worth Waiting in Line For: Fried-to-order donuts at Hole Doughnuts and Buxton Hall BBQ (for lunch or dinner) or Sunny Point Cafe (for breakfast).
+Worth Waiting in Line For: Sunny Point Cafe (for breakfast) and Hole Doughnuts (for fried-to-order donuts) and Buxton Hall BBQ (for lunch or dinner).

 Must-Do: Asheville’s surrounded by mountains, so if you need an escape to the great outdoors, Asheville’s your city.
 Hike part of the famed Appalachian Trail or hike Mount Pisgah for amazing views (especially in the fall).
 Want to stay urban?
 Stroll through the River Arts District downtown with hundreds of artists’ studios and galleries line the river or spend a day tasting craft brews.
-(Asheville has the most breweries per capita in the US!)
+(Asheville has about 40 breweries to choose from!)

 Best Time to Visit: Spring or fall.
 Spring for all the blossoms, fall for the foliage.